 If you’re just going for the day, there are three marked walking trails around the island (it’s a mile long and just under a mile wide) and although we didn’t manage to get round all of them (travelling with little legs and all), we still covered some good ground.
 And what spectacular ground it was.
 In the short time we were there we walked through several different habitats – woodland, heathland and grasslands, past lagoons, into areas of vast green space, then nipped down tropical-feeling pathways to the stretch of empty beach and round the corner to find chickens roaming freely.
 Wandering around, you start to learn more about the island’s fascinating history; through its village and vinery ruins and ancient pottery pier.
 There’s also a lily pond, natural play area and wetlands to discover.

-To get to Brownsea, you can buy ferry tickets from Greenslades Pleasure Boats and Brownsea Island Ferries on Poole Quay or Sandbanks (which run every half an hour from March to November).
+To get to Brownsea, you can buy ferry tickets on Poole Quay or Sandbanks (which run every half an hour from March to November).
 The ferry takes about 20 minutes to get to the island and about 40 minutes to get back as you return via the back of the island.
 Outside of these dates it’s possible to visit Brownsea on a winter bird boat, but be sure to check the opening times during winter, as it isn’t open daily until March.

 Once on the island, entry is free to National Trust members and look out for the giant Brittany Ferries sailing past to France – it’s quite a sight!

-For all the quintessential, countryside cottagey, English seaside feels, take a day trip to Lulworth Cove.
-Famous for its stunning and unusual horseshoe-shaped bay and holey cliffs, the Dorset cove does tend to attract a ton of tourists in peak season, although when we visited in the midst of summer holidays, while fairly busy, it wasn’t outrageous.
+For all the quintessential, countryside-cottage, English-seaside feels, take a day trip to Lulworth Cove.
+Famous for its stunning and unusual horseshoe-shaped bay and holey cliffs, this Dorset cove does tend to attract a ton of tourists in peak season, although when we visited in the midst of summer holidays, while fairly busy, it wasn’t outrageous.
 From the car park (fee payable), it’s a joyous stroll through the village, past traditional, chocolate boxey thatched houses, pubs and ice cream shops to the hilltop trail for the best views of Lulworth Cove from above.
 Do keep hold of kiddos here as it is fairly narrow!

 Just 2.5 miles away is Durdle Door and it is possible to walk along the coast path from Lulworth.
 However, it did look pretty steep and our two young kids wouldn’t have managed it.
 However, if you’re keen to see this other archeological treasure, you can catch a boat from Lulworth in summer and see the coastline from the water.
 Otherwise, Durdle Door is just a 10-minute drive away and there are many other must-visit iconic beauty spots along the Jurassic coast.

 Be sure to grab yourself a gourmet crab and lobster burger or some traditional fish chips from the shack by the beach before you leave!